MohamedAbdelhalem/Acrreditations/AG_Monitor_and_Troubleshooting/M04L01Lab: Failed to join databas to the Availability Group.md

 The problem  contans 3 issues:
 1. Node 3 doesn't have domain service account `Local System` not `corpnet\SQLSvc`

-Change it, and you may have an issue to after changing the service account with this error **`Cannot generate SSPI context`**
+Change it, and you may have an issue to after changing the service account with this error **`"Cannot generate SSPI context"`**

 To fix it: